 An American-English alteration of bologna (sausage), boloney, or baloney, denotes a large smoked sausage made of seasoned mixed meats, from the name of Bologna, a city in northern Italy, where these sausages were first made.
-Figuratively, boloney, baloney, means humbug and nonsense—cf. blarney.
+Figuratively, boloney, baloney, means humbug and nonsense—cf. also it’s baloney, no matter how thin you slice it, globaloney and blarney.

 The earliest instance of baloney in the sense of bologna that I have found is from the fictional dialogue between Jonathan Q. Smith and Governor Dennison that the East Saginaw Courier (East Saginaw, Michigan) published on 11th July 1861:

 “You’d better have a hole borde in the top of your hed and a baloney sassig stuck in, that you may have sum branes,” sed Smith.